 Use appropriate user authentication (e.g., multi-factor authentication to permit privileged device access to system administrators, service technicians, or maintenance personnel, among others, as needed);

-Require authentication, and permission in certain instances, before permitting software or firmware updates, including those updates affecting the operating system, applications, and anti-malware functionality;
+Require authentication, and authorization in certain instances, before permitting software or firmware updates, including those updates affecting the operating system, applications, and anti-malware functionality;

 Strengthen password protections.
-Do not use passwords that are hardcoded, default, easily-guessed, or easily compromised (e.g., passwords that are the same for each device; unchangeable; can persist as default; difficult to change; and/or vulnerable to public disclosure);
+Do not use passwords that are hardcoded, default, easily guessed, or easily compromised (e.g., passwords that are the same for each device; unchangeable; can persist as default; difficult to change; and/or vulnerable to public disclosure);

 Implement anti-replay measures in critical communications such as potentially harmful commands.
-This can be accomplished with the use of cryptographic nonces (an arbitrary number used only once in a cryptographic communication);
+This can be accomplished with the use of several methods including the use of cryptographic nonces (an arbitrary number used only once in a cryptographic communication);

 Provide mechanisms for verifying the authenticity of information originating from the device, such as telemetry.
-This is especially important for data that, if spoofed or otherwise modified, could result in patient harm, such as the link between a continuous glucose monitor (CGM) system and an automated insulin pump;
+This is especially important for data that, if spoofed or otherwise modified, could result in patient harm, such as the link between a clinician programmer or monitoring device and an implanted device like a pacemaker, defibrillator, or neurostimulator; or the link between a continuous glucose monitor system and an automated insulin pump;

 Do not rely on cyclic redundancy checks (CRCs) as security controls.
 CRCs do not provide integrity or authentication protections in a security environment.
 While CRCs are an error detecting code and provide integrity protection against environmental factors (e.g., noise or EMC), they do not provide protections against an intentional or malicious actor; and